chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 # Anonymous guards and simplification of conditionals

-Anonymous guards are a proposed extension of the Chef domain-specific language (DSL) to allow the use of resource within a guard expression (i.e. "only\_if" or "not\_if" block) in order to reduce the complexity in both number of languages and boilerplate code required to coerce interpreted script language results into meaningful boolean guard conditionals.
+Anonymous guards are a proposed extension of the Chef domain-specific language (DSL) to allow the use of Chef resources within a guard expression (i.e. "only\_if" or "not\_if" block).
+The goal is to reduce the complexity in both number of languages and boilerplate code required to coerce interpreted script language results into meaningful Boolean guard conditionals.
 Anonymous guards make Chef resources delightful.

 ## Document status